 Carrières de Lumières in Les Baux de Provence- Late afternoon

 Not too far down the road from Saint-Remy is Les Baux de Provence.
-The village that sits atop a hill in the southern part of the Alpilles mountain range is a sight to see.
-During the summer the hilltop village is packed with tourists, so we opted to skip the steep climb and visit only the Carrières de Lumières.
+The village atop a hill in the southern part of the Alpilles mountain range is a sight to see.
+During the summer, the hilltop village is packed with tourists, so we opted to skip the steep climb and visit only the Carrières de Lumières.
 Neither of us was prepared for the experience.
 First of all, the cave was mammoth.
 Second, the presentation of art and music was mind-blowing.
 Hundreds of tourists filled the aisles between the illuminated walls of the cave, yet it seemed as if we were the only ones there.
-Visitors sat around the perimeter of the huge space just so they could take it all in.
+Visitors sat around the perimeter of the vast space just so they could take it all in.

 Bastide Rose in Thor -Dinner and overnight

-Discovering that Bastide Rose had a fine restaurant onsite was an added reason for staying for two nights.
+Discovering that Bastide Rose had a fine restaurant on site was an added reason for staying for two nights.
 The mastermind of the kitchen is Poppy’s son, Emmanuel de Menthon.

 Itinerary: L’Isle sur la Sorgue and return to Uzes

 In the tiny town lined with canals and shopping stalls, we walked through throngs of people and stopped only for a late lunch at one of the busy cafes.
-With full stomachs and happy hearts we were ready to head back to Uzes, ending our 36-hour tour of Provence.
+With full stomachs and happy hearts, we were ready to head back to Uzes, ending our 36-hour tour of Provence.
 We had “been there, done that” … and had a ball along the way!